nexient-llc/platform-components/.github/actions/release/README.md

 ## Inputs

 * `mode`: Sets the versioning type to use.
-For options see https://github.com/restechnica/semverbot#modes (default: "auto")
+For options see https://github.com/restechnica/semverbot#modes (default: "minor")

+## Notes

+* mode is defaulted to minor as this repository will have it's major version manually bumped should a major refactor warrent it.

 ## Example